owntracks/booklet/docs/features/comparison.md

   * No TLS (i.e. plain)
   * TLS using the Android built-in certificate authorities (either the shipped ones, or user provided ones that require a lock screen password to be set)
-  * TLS with user-provided certificates via an absolute path (e.g. to Downloads).
+  * TLS with side-loaded user-provided certificates
-    This doesn't require a password to be set on the device, but is a bit fiddly to set up.
   * Username/password authentication to broker.

 * Automatic publishes at configurable intervals (disabled or > 1 minute)